-You can make your own glue – even specialty crafting glues.
+You can make your own homemade glue – even specialty crafting glues.
 Why would you want to do that?
-Well, it’s true that store-bought glue is mostly cheap and effective, so you’re probably not going to save serious money by making it yourself.
-You might in some cases be able to make a better glue for your purposes, especially if you’re doing an arts or crafts project with particular needs.
+Well, it’s true that store-bought glue is mostly cheap and effective, so some specialty glues are expensive and hard to find.
+With these homemade glue recipes, you might in some cases be able to make a better glue for your purposes, especially if you’re doing an arts or crafts project with particular needs.
 Basically, making your own glue is a form of crafting.
-You do it mainly because it’s fun, interesting and educational (many of these recipes are such that kids can help).
+You do it mainly because it’s fun, interesting and educational (many of these glue recipes are safe for kids to help with).

 1. Flour glue recipe

-The most basic homemade recipe, which you may already be familiar with, is just made of flour and water.
+The most basic of the homemade glue recipes, which you may already be familiar with, is just made of flour and water.
 It tends to dry out over time and stop holding together whatever it was holding together, but it’s fine for, say, making decorations a few hours before a party.

 - Blend flour with water until it’s near the consistency of pancake batter.